enonic/app-poll/README.md

 ### 2.0.0

-* Response content will no longer be published when in preview mode
+* Response content will no longer be published when in preview mode.
-* Moved the heading configuration from the poll content to the poll part config
+* Moved the heading configuration from the poll content to the poll part config.
+* Fixed a bug that caused NaN to show as the percentage of votes for an option when the poll is closed and the option has no votes.
+* Cookies are now required to submit.
+* Response content name is now the cookie value.